 - Codename Ant (above): this proposal was a true Mini replacement, being similarly sized to the original.
 It was conceived that the car would be available in 750cc-950cc engine sizes and both two and three-door bodystyles.

 - Codename Ladybird: this was a larger car than the Mini, being some 15-20in longer than the Mini and 2.5in wider.
 Engine range was 900cc-1100cc and would be a true supermini, created in the same idiom as the Fiat 127 and Renault 5.

 - Codename Dragonfly: was a whopping 24-30in longer than Mini (making it Allegro-sized) and was planned to be sold in 1000cc-1200cc forms.
 The styling was ‘classic’ three-box and would be pitched as a rival to the Ford Escort – something the Morris Marina had moved away from being.

 The new supermini takes shape

 After review by the BL Board, Project Dragonfly was the first and most easily eliminated – the market did not really need this car because small saloons were growing-up – what people wanted in a car of this engine capacity range was a hatchback.
-Project Ant and Ladybird, however, were both more seriously investigated – full-size clay models were built for both and were styled in-house at Longbridge.
+However, Projects Ant and Ladybird were both more seriously investigated – full-size clay models were built for both and were styled in-house at Longbridge.

 Re-igniting past associations, and possibly in response to the fact that he was very aware that this sector of the market was very fashion-led (and also maybe as a backlash against the ugliness of the Allegro), Harry Webster asked Michelotti in Italy to put forward a proposal for the Ladybird.

-This extremely attractive small hatchback unfortunately was not pursued by the company because it went against the go-it-alone ethos that was prevalent at the time, so was dropped in favour of the Harris Mann-penned version of the car.
+Unfortunately, this extremely attractive small hatchback was not pursued by the company because it went against the go-it-alone ethos that was prevalent at the time and so was dropped in favour of the Harris Mann-penned version of the car.